quazardous/vagrant-solr-kitchen/README.md

 ### SolR admin

-By default the SolR port is mapped the host :
+By default the SolR port is mapped to the host :

 http://localhost:8983/solr/

+You can change it in the params.yml file.

-### SolR conf
+### SolR data and conf integration

-the SolR conf is available in the **./solr/multicore/** folder.
+The SolR data folder is mounted from the local ./solr folder to the remote /vagrant/solr/data folder.

-Steps :

-1. Edit/copy the conf
-2. restart solr service
+The install process creates a foo core in ./solr/foo.

+### Create a core

-From host :
+#### From terminal

-    vagrant ssh -c 'sudo service solr restart'
+Log in the vm (with vagrant ssh) and :

+    sudo runuser -l solr -c "/opt/solr/bin/solr create -c new_core"

+NB : **do not** use the solr create command with the root user.

+#### From IDE and Core Admin

+Copy the ./solr/foo/conf folder into a new ./solr/new_core/conf folder.

+Use the Core Admin > Add Core button.

 ## Troubleshooting

 ### Service statup

-For now you need to restart solr service each time you up.
+For now you need to (re)start solr service each time you up.

     vagrant ssh -c 'sudo service solr restart'